 Let’s face it.
 Life can be very stressful.
 We all have stress in our lives and those levels can vary from day-to-day depending on a myriad of circumstances.
 Work?
 Relationships?
 Finances?
 Family?
 Health?
 These tend to be the major sources of stress in our lives.

 Fear and anxiety differ in one key respect, fear is a response to a real threat or danger while anxiety is a similar response to an imagined or perceived threat.
 Anxiety disorders are very common.

-All together, approximately 40 million Americans suffer from an anxiety disorder.
+Altogether, approximately 40 million Americans suffer from an anxiety disorder.
 Though there are different types of anxiety disorders (Generalized Anxiety Disorder, Panic Disorder, Post-Traumatic Stress Disorder, among others), the effects of which can be terribly debilitating for those who suffer from them.

-Several people who suffer from one of these anxiety disorders often seek natural treatments with the hope of finding a remedy that has less side effects than conventional medication.
+Several people who suffer from one of these anxiety disorders often seek natural treatments with the hope of finding a remedy that has fewer side effects than conventional medication.
 If you fit in this group, make sure that you consult with your doctor first.
-It’s important to have a proper diagnosis and medical treatment, so that you’re not just self-medicating with an herbal remedy or dietary supplement.
+It’s important to have a proper diagnosis and medical treatment so that you’re not just self-medicating with an herbal remedy or dietary supplement.

 Speaking of these types of treatments, a recent study published in the Nutrition Journal , reviewed the safety and efficacy of nutritional and herbal remedies for anxiety symptoms and disorders.

 Here’s a brief summary of the particular supplements that they reviewed clinical trial data for:

 Passionflower or Passiflora incarnata Linn. has been used as an herbal remedy for anxiety around the world for several years.
 It’s difficult to ascertain the active ingredients responsible for its anxiolytic effect since it contains numerous phytochemicals.